 ManageEngine Applications Manager is free for up to 5 apps or servers.
 There are two main paid versions; the Professional Edition and the Enterprise Edition.
 The Professional Edition starts at $945 (£747) for 25 monitors and the Enterprise Edition starts at $9,595 (£7,586) for 250 monitors.
-There is also a free trial version.
+There is also a 30-day free trial version.

 Zabbix is a network monitoring tool that can track hardware availability.
-Zabbix automatically discovers devices on setup and recognises when devices have been connected or disconnected.
+Zabbix automatically discovers devices on setup and recognizes when devices have been connected or disconnected.
 Once tools are connected you can monitor system status, disk space, device temperature, power supply, and fan state of network hardware.
 There also out-of-the-box templates for monitoring popular servers from manufacturers like IBM, Lenovo, Dell, Linux, Solaris, and Hewlett Packard Enterprise.

-The visualization offered in Zabbix is also top notch.
+The visualization offered in Zabbix is also top-notch.
 You can view graphs of hardware that automatically refresh.
 For example, you can view graphs of CPU load and CPU utilization to see how devices are performing.
 You can also generate availability reports to show other members of your team.

 One of the key selling points of Zabbix is that it is free and open-source.
 You can download Zabbix for Red Hat Enterprise Linux, CentOS, Oracle Linux, Ubuntu, Debian, SUSE Linux Enterprise Server, and Raspbian.
 You can download Zabbix for free.